khliu1238/SoundPoolPlayer/README.md

 # SoundPoolPlayer
-custom extention from Android SoundPool with setOnCompletionListener without the low-efficiency drawback of MediaPlayer
+custom extention from Android SoundPool with setOnCompletionListener without the low-efficiency drawback of MediaPlayer.

 usage: similar to MediaPlayer except load()